tasbiapretty/INTRO-CS/INTRO-CS-6/README.md

     master  pushes to master (up to date)
 ```

-All team members will need to pull changes from the source repository in order to branch from for feature branches.
+All team members will need to pull changes from the source repository in order to branch from feature branches.

 Fetch branch data from the `origin` remote:
 ```sh